FATE ONE: A Prophecy

 “Leave him be,” commands the hunter, wiping the bloodied blade with a terry cloth hung on his scabbard before sheathing the weapon.
 “Let nature claim him.
 Can’t take everything for ourselves, can we?”

 In their eased conversation, a strange sound approaches among the brush, catching the ears of the captain.
-He turns to his left to see a silhouette leap toward him.
-A hooded man in leather armoring, his hand brandishing a small dagger.
+He turns left to see a silhouette leap toward him.
+A green-hooded man in leather armoring, his hand brandishing a small dagger.
 Though catching the group off guard, a quick decision by the nearby archer sees their captain pushed from harm’s way, taking the blade instead in his own lower abdomen.

 “Parth!!!” the saved man shouts out, uncaring for his own safety.
 He redraws his blade, but finds it too late, for two arrows land in the bicep and thigh of the assailant.